1. Home

 • Negotiation: negotiating the contract on your behalf with the buyer’s solicitor

-• Finalising your contract: assisting with every aspect of finalising your contracts, including checking the title deeds, carrying out land register searches, drawing up the missives (contracts) and agreeing the date the transaction is completed, known as ‘settlement’
+• Finalising your contract: assisting with every aspect of finalising your contracts.
+This includes checking the title deeds, carrying out land register searches, drawing up the missives (contracts), and agreeing the date the transaction is completed, known as ‘settlement’

-Solicitors firms which are also estate agents are usually members of Solicitors and Property Centres.
 Property centres have showrooms which advertise available properties from members.
-Estate agents do also operate in Scotland but they have a lesser share of the market.
+Estate agents do also operate in Scotland, but they have a lesser share of the market.

 A solicitor will be the first point of contact for someone planning to sell.
-The Scottish contracts system is different from that in England, and the contract is usually completed quickly.
+The Scottish contracts system is different from that in England.
+In Scotland, “exchange of contracts” is called “conclusion of missives” and normally occurs earlier in the transaction than England, thus binding both buyer and seller into the transaction at an earlier stage.

 Conveyancing when buying properties in Scotland

-You need a solicitor when buying a property in Scotland as well.
-It's worth getting a solicitor early on in the process –many work on a fixed fee basis so the timing rarely affects the cost.
+You need a solicitor when buying a property in Scotland.
+It's worth getting a solicitor early in the process.
+Many solicitors work on a fixed fee basis so the timing rarely affects the cost.
 They’ll help you with many stages of the process, including:

 • Setting up a mortgage: this will help you decide on a budget to work for